ahmetomerv/ahmetomerv.github.io/content/blog/host-gatsby-on-github-page-with-custom-domains/index.md

 If you don't have an SSL certificate, you can use GitHub's certificates.
 You can find the option to enable HTTPS in the repo settings.

 This is all needed to do.
-Things may take a while for everything to go live.
+It may take a while for everything to go live.